zeus-iitg/cp-submissions/DSU on tree/README.md

         add(v, p, -1);
 }
 ```
-## 4. My invented style O(nlog n).
+## 4. Arpa's invented style O(nlog n).
-This implementation for "DSU on tree" technique is new and invented by me.
+This implementation for "DSU on tree" technique is new and invented by Arpa.
 This implementation is easier to code than others.</br>
 Let **st[v]** be the dfs starting time of vertex v, **ft[v]** be it's dfs finishing time and **ver[time]** is the vertex whose starting time is equal to time.
 ```cpp
 int cnt[maxn];